 Creating Speciality Pieces

 There are many craftsmen and shops that are willing to work with organisations when it comes to creating speciality pieces for their function rooms or gathering places.
 Some of them are willing to create logos, and others can upload the group’s existing logo for incorporation onto items that are functional for the group.
 A beautiful set of breakfast cups and saucers or tea cups and saucers from Roy Kirkham could be part of the décor for the room, but they could also be used when there is a morning meeting.

-The majority of groups have their own logo these days, and many of them have a chosen set of colors that identify them.
+The majority of groups have their own logo these days, and many of them have a chosen set of colours that identify them.
 If a room is to be set up as their meeting place, it is important to keep their choice of identifying shades in mind.
-A decorator can choose to use pops of color in many different places to emphasize the group’s identity, or there can be contrasting colors that will make their logo stand out.
+A decorator can choose to use pops of colour in many different places to emphasise the group’s identity, or there can be contrasting colours that will make their logo stand out.
 These are both effective ways to help identify the group and keep their cohesiveness in the forefront.